Fyiss/mobile-soc-console/README.md

 # Expected: <device_id>    device
 ```

-> On your iQOO Neo 10: go to **Settings → About Phone → tap Build Number 7 times** to enable Developer Options, then **Settings → Developer Options → enable USB Debugging**.
+> On your phone: go to **Settings → About Phone → tap Build Number 7 times** to enable Developer Options, then **Settings → Developer Options → enable USB Debugging**.

 ---